|

 like me again: Draco Malfoy, who didn't need pity from anybody, least of all Harry Potter.
 Not even

+at the moment of learning of his father's death.
 I don't know why I did what I did, other than I had just been feeling and

 fearing and wanting death, and sex was life.
 But I suddenly saw that he wanted me - why, I